GuanQinG-GitHub/Rotating-Elves/docs/index.md

 # About
 This web page is held for sharing the project materials.
+Welcome to email us <202030101256@mail.scut.edu.cn>.

 # Project Materials